Divjot-stack/HelloWorldApp/README.md

 # HelloWorldApp
 The app accepts a user's name as a command-line argument and displays a personalized greeting.
-This enhances the basic functionality of UC1 by allowing user input to customize the output.
+If no name is provided, it defaults to "World".
+This use case combines the basic functionality from UC1 with the personalization from UC2, adding robustness through default handling.